 In recent times, there has been a growing interest in understanding precipitation variability and its predictability for periods of a few months to several years.
 Our work consisted of studying climatic changes in the northeastern region of Algeria based on multivariate analysis of the annual rainfall.
 Variability of annual rainfall was analyzed using principal component analysis (PCA) and non-hierarchical classification (cluster method).
 For spatial rainfall variability, due to the complexity of the region, we used the method inverse distance weighted cartography modeling.
-Results indicate PCA represented the accumulated yearly rainfall of correlated fields on the annual scale, only the years 1971, 1985, 1995, and 2002 had a rather high degree of correlation, translating the homogeneity of annual distribution of precipitation.
+Results indicate PCA represented the accumulated yearly rainfall of correlated fields on an annual scale, only the years 1971, 1985, 1995, and 2002 had a rather high degree of correlation, translating the homogeneity of annual distribution of precipitation.
 Cluster method demonstrated the certainty of three groups.
 The first group was characterized by regions of distinguishable climatic types, such as Mediterranean climate.
 The second group was characterized by the Tellian Atlas, while the third group was characterized by high plateaus.
-Spatial analysis of decade averages rainfall show that the curve isohyets of 750 mm in the center of the region study are shifting to the south, and that the Mediterranean regime rainfall is affecting all the northern region.
+Spatial analysis of average decade rainfall shows that the isohyet curves of 750 mm in the center of the study region are shifting to the south, and that the Mediterranean regime rainfall affects all the northern region.

 The regionalization of climate scenarios in the context of global warming is an essential step for conducting studies on the impacts of climate change.
 In recent years, significant advances have been made in high-resolution climate modeling, which is gradually approximating the regional scale, providing a remarkable circumstance for studying regional climate behavior.
 It is well established that the amount or availability of water for agricultural purposes depends on rainfall.
 An excess or an extended absence of rainfall has been known to cause flooding and drought throughout history, respectively.